Section 111 Reporting for WCMSAs & Avoiding Civil Penalties

 May 11, 2023

-Banner detailing The Critical Care Nurses Give MSAs and photo of Brittney O'Neal.
+Graphic of The Critical Care Nurses Give MSAs and photo of Brittney O'Neal, a nurse and Tower’s Director of Clinical Operations.

 In the second installment of our quarterly series, “Tower Partners: People Behind the Settlements,” and in celebration of Nurses Week, we spotlight Brittney O’Neal, our Director of Clinical Operations.
 A nurse, Brittney oversees the team of nurses that produces our Medicare Set-asides (MSAs).